 More pain is typically expected from a longer and larger wound.
 Medication after the procedure is there to help reduce inflammation (and pain).

 In general, pain from a keyhole surgery is less than that of the traditional method.

 There are patients who do not complain of any pain at all after surgery, or at most, just slight discomfort.

 Choose your surgeon wisely

-Only a handful of surgeons can perform keyhole surgery
+Only a handful of surgeons can perform keyhole surgery for bunions

 Most patients usually have mild to moderate bunions, and keyhole/minimally invasive surgery (MIS) is one of the best bunion correction measures.